 - Set your slow cooker on low and simmer for 6 to 8 hours or until the majority of the suet has melted.
 Stirring occasionally.

 - Let cool for several minutes then strain through a cheese cloth into a large metal mixing bowl.
-If you suet did not metal completely you will need to squeeze the cheese cloth with tongs to finish straining.
+If you suet did not melt completely you will need to squeeze the cheese cloth with tongs to finish straining.

 - Place your tallow in the refrigerator until it has solidify and separated from the water.